 - a prisoner within the meaning of that expression in section 2 of the Prisons Act.

-Between the date of publication of an Election Notice and Nomination Day eligible persons desirous of being special electors apply to be treated as such to the Returning Officer of the electoral district in which they are registered.
-Applications are allowed by the Returning Officer once he or she is satisfied as to each applicant’s bona fides.
+Between the date of publication of an Election Notice and Nomination Day, eligible persons desirous of being considered as special electors, apply to be treated as such to the Returning Officer of the electoral district, in which they are registered.

-As concerns members of the Police Service, Special Reserve Police, Estate Police and Trinidad and Tobago Defence Force, permission to be treated as special electors “… may be granted for an indefinite period but, where such an application is so granted the applicant shall cease to be entitled to be treated as a special elector (…) if he (or she) ceases to serve in the Police Service or as a member of the Special Reserve Police Service or of the Estate Police Service or of the Trinidad and Tobago Defence Force.”
+With respect to members of the Police Service, Special Reserve Police, Estate Police and the Trinidad and Tobago Defence Force, permission to be treated as special electors in accordance with Election Rule 62(3) of hte Representation of the People Act, Chapter 2:01 “… may be granted for an indefinite period but, where such an application is so granted the applicant shall cease to be entitled to be treated as a special elector (…) if he (or she) ceases to serve in the Police Service or as a member of the Special Reserve Police Service or of the Estate Police Service or of the Trinidad and Tobago Defence Force.”

 Returning Officers keep a record of their lists of special electors and addresses.
 These lists must be completed not later than three days after Nomination Day.